 After your bankruptcy case, you'll probably be surprised by how easy it is to get credit.
 Many people are considered reasonable credit risks shortly after bankruptcy and begin receiving credit offers soon after their bankruptcy case closes.
 Here's why:

-Chapter 7 bankruptcy filers must take and pass the Chapter 7 "means test" before wiping out credit card balances and other debt.
+Chapter 7 bankruptcy filers must pass the Chapter 7 "means test" before wiping out credit card balances and other debt.
 If you can afford to pay some or all of your credit card debt, you might not qualify to file a Chapter 7 bankruptcy case.

 The means test works by comparing your income to your household expenses.
 If you have money left over, called "disposable income," and fail the means test, your best option might be to file a Chapter 13 case instead.